KhanhHua2102/Monetize.ai/README.md

 Bot: Hello Quang Khanh Hua, I am happy to inform you that your risk tolerance has been updated.
 Is there anything else I can help you with?

+### Get a stock price target:

+Ask the chatbot for a price target for a specific stock.
+For example:

+You: What is the price target for AAPL?

+### Reset chatbot context data:

+Ask the chatbot to reset your context data.
+This will clear your portfolio and risk tolerance.
+For example:

+You: reset

+Bot: Chatbot's context data cleared.

 ## Settings

 - Display user’s informations